 Largest Employers of Health Administration Professionals in Maine

-Many of Maine’s top employers are in the healthcare field.
-These include the number one employer in the state, MaineHealth, which has hospitals and clinics statewide.
+Many of Maine’s top employers are in the healthcare field, including nursing homes.
+These include the number one employer in the state, MaineHealth, which offers healthcare administration jobs in hospitals and clinics statewide.
 Member affiliates include Maine Behavioral Healthcare, Maine Medical Center, New England Rehabilitation Hospital and Waldo County General Hospital.
 Other large employers include Eastern Maine Medical Center, Bangor; Central Maine Medical Center, Lewiston; Southern Maine Healthcare, Biddeford; St. Mary’s Regional Medical Center, statewide; Mercy Hospital, Portland; Mid-coast Hospital, Brunswick; Idexx Laboratories, Brunswick; St. Joseph Hospital, Bangor; York Hospital, statewide; Aroostoock Medical Center, statewide; Penobscot Bay Medical Center, statewide and Martins Point Healthcare, statewide.

 Health Administration Associations for Maine